platformbuilds/mirador-core/deployments/localdev/README.md

 - Health: http://localhost:8010/health
 - Ollama: http://localhost:11434 (model server)

-If you prefer to run Ollama natively on macOS (recommended for better performance on MacBook Pro / Apple Silicon), you can skip the bundled Docker service and run Ollama locally.
+If you'd rather run Ollama natively on macOS (sometimes faster on Apple Silicon), you can skip the bundled Docker service and run Ollama on the host.

-Native macOS quick steps (recommended):
+Native macOS quick steps (optional):

 ```bash
 # Install via Homebrew (preferred if available)